troylusty/troylusty.com/README.md

 ## 📜 Licence

 This project is under the [MIT LICENSE](LICENSE).
-However, this applies to the **ONLY** to the website itself and does not extend to the artwork included within.
+However, this applies to the **ONLY** to the website itself and does not extend to any content included within.